Israel accuses Iran of deception to buy time for atom work

 The United States and Israel accuse Iran of seeking to develop nuclear weapons capability and maintain a threat of possible military action if diplomacy fails.

-Iran says its program is entirely peaceful and says it is Israel's assumed atomic weaponry that threatens peace.
+Iran says its programme is entirely peaceful and says it is Israel's assumed atomic weaponry that threatens peace.

 The IAEA's latest report on Iran said it had further expanded its uranium enrichment capacity by installing many more centrifuges.
 Uranium can have both civilian and military uses.